ansyun/dpdk-ans/README.md

 EAL: This may cause issues with mapping memory into secondary processes
 $ sudo sysctl -w kernel.randomize_va_space=0
 ```
-- You shall modify the NIC configuration in odp_main.c based on your NIC type.
+- You shall modify the NIC configuration in ans_main.c based on your NIC type.
-- Netdp didn't support loopback interface, so socket client and server can't be in the same netdp tcp/ip stack.
+- ANS didn't support loopback interface, so socket client and server can't be in the same ANS tcp/ip stack.

 ####Support
 -------
-BSD LICENSE, you may use netdp freely.
+BSD LICENSE, you may use ANS freely.

-For free support, please use netdp team mail list at zimeiw@163.com, or QQ Group:86883521, or https://dpdk-odp.slack.com.
+For free support, please use ANS team mail list at zimeiw@163.com, or QQ Group:86883521, or https://dpdk-odp.slack.com.